TactfulEight784/SWE-Butler-App/README.md

 # Braille
+  Before we start the Folder that says Braille_v2 is the final version that we made that works as shown in previous demos<br>

   Braille is an application designed to help anyone with visual impairments by performing the basic tasks of a phone such as SMS texting, making calls, receiving calls, time checking and more via Text-To-Speech.